CoreCrafter/TornadoAllocator/README.md

 ![](https://img.shields.io/badge/memory-allocator-blue)
 ![](https://img.shields.io/badge/memory-defragmentation-8A2BE2)

-An efficient memory allocator designed for large objects, offering O(1) amortized allocation and O(1) deallocation, on-demand defragmentation with a first-fit allocation strategy and a conservative GC.
+An efficient memory allocator designed for large objects, offering O(1) amortized allocation and O(1) deallocation, on-demand defragmentation with a first-fit allocation strategy and a GC.

 ### TODO